Error 403 in Web Scraping: 7 Easy Solutions and Examples

 How Do I Catch a 403 Error?

-To catch a 403 error when scraping with Python, use the try and except blocks.
+To catch an HTTP error 403 when scraping with Python, use the try and except blocks.
 When making a request, first include the try and except framework.
-Then, include a code block within try and, in the case of a 403 error, the corresponding except block will catch the error, allowing you to implement the bypass techniques.
+Then, include a code block within a try block.
+In the case of a 403 error, the corresponding except block will catch the error, allowing you to implement the bypass techniques.

 How Do I Bypass the 403 Error in Web Scraping?